Are you looking for some ways on how to exceed customer expectations?

 2. Personalize Your Offering

 How can you personalize?
 Talk to the customer next time they drop in at your office or when they call or decide to send you an email.
-Based on your conversation, you can ask them a lot of questions which might make immediate business sense to you.
+Based on your conversation, you can ask them a lot of questions that might make immediate business sense to you.
 Building a connection with your customers is the only way to exceed your customer expectations.

 3. Surprise Your Customers